VidhiVadher/techvidhi.in/_posts/2025-06-07-Why-Your-First-UART-Code-Didnot-Work.md

 ## 🛠️ My First Encounter With UART Hell

-I still remember mine — it was an STM32L476 board, some demo code from CubeMX, and a USB-to-Serial adapter I bought off the street for 150 rupees.
+I still remember mine — it was an STM32L476 board, some demo code from CubeMX, and a USB-to-Serial adapter I borrowed from one of my friends.

 I was so sure I’d done it all right :
 - Set the baud rate to 9600